pippinbarr/cart263-2020/slides/activity-slamina/activity-slamina.md

 1. Declare an array variable at the top of your script called `animals`
 1. Go to https://github.com/dariusk/corpora/blob/master/data/animals/common.json and copy the array of animal names (e.g. the stuff in the square brackets)
 1. Paste the array of animals into your script so that it is stored in the `animals` variable
-1. Add a variable to the top of the script called `correctAnimal` that will store the current correct animal to guess

 ???